 HER-2 Status indicators for breast cancer diagnosis

-The HER-2 (Her2/neu, c-erb-2 or erb-2) is a gene which produces a protein that acts as a receptor on the surface of cells.
+The HER-2 (Her2/neu, c-erb-2 or erb-2) is a gene that produces a protein which acts as a receptor on the surface of cells.

-I just want to let you know that I have created a newer version of this page with more up-to-date information on HER2 Status Indicators for Breast Cancer.
-However, this page has some great information, I would still use is as well.
+I just want to let you know that I have a newer version of this page with more up-to-date information on HER2 Status Indicators for Breast Cancer.
+However, this page has some great information as well.

 Some proteins make breast tumors more receptive to certain hormones

-Sometimes the phrase ‘hormone receptor status‘ is used along with terms like ‘protein status‘ and HER-2 status.
-These are all related terms; the presence of certain proteins is what makes a tumor more receptive to certain hormones.
+Sometimes medics use the phrase ‘hormone receptor status’ along with terms like ‘protein status’ and HER-2 status.
+These are all related terms because the presence of certain proteins is what makes a tumor more receptive to certain hormones.

 So, breast cancers presenting with a higher-than-average or ‘positive’ HER-2 status will almost certainly be be more aggressive.